 Students are not entitled to register for upcoming semesters/terms or sessions, receive recommendations, degrees, honors, certificates, or official transcripts until all financial obligations to the college are fulfilled.
-In the event of default in the payment of any amount due, the account is turned over to an agency or attorney for professional collection or legal action.
-The student will be liable for all legal and collection fees that may be incurred on the outstanding balance.
+In the event of default of any amount due and the account is placed for collection, student is responsible to pay collection fees, plus any court and/or attorney fees resulting from the enforcement of the financial obligation to the college.
+Any collection costs stated above are in addition to the principal, fees and interest due on the account.